arnemart/jsconf2k14/slides.md

 > I have no knowledge or education about how things like this should actually
 > be done, and I have never done anything like this in production code.
 > But that is part of the fun!
 Try to figure out how to solve
-> interesting problems in interesting ways, make your own path.
+> interesting problems in interesting ways, make your own path, reinvent
+> all sorts of wheels.

 > When I write fun code that will never end up in production,
 > I rarely write comments, I rarely handle errors well (or at all),